chadulous/PixelVision8wiki/API_WriteSaveData.md

 # WriteSaveData

 The `WriteSaveData()` API allows you to write saved data by supplying a key and value.
+Once saved, this data persists even after restarting a game.

 ## Usage